Independent v. Impartial Examinations in Boston Workers’ Compensation Cases

 A significant case in regards to independent medical examinations conducted by the workers’ compensation insurance company is Richard S. Higgins’s Case, 460 Mass.
 50 (2011).
 Here, the Supreme Judicial Court of Massachusetts agreed with the reviewing board of the Massachusetts DIA and found that injured claimants were entitled to discovery as to medical records for any examination made pursuant to the Workers’ Compensation Act, and that the claimant could use an independent medical report for the purpose of cross-examination of the impartial medical examiner during a deposition.
 This was without regard to whether the report itself would be admissible as evidence during the hearing.
 The court found that doing so affords the claimant a Due Process right and is in the interest of justice.

-If you are injured at work and are facing an impartial exam as part of your claim, our Boston workers’ compensation attorneys can help guide you through this process.
+If you are injured at work and are facing an impartial exam as part of your claim, our Boston legal team can help guide you through this process.